zaphar/ucg/docsite/site/content/reference/statements.md

 The assert statement defines an expression that must evaluate to tuple with an ok field that is either true or false and a desc field that is a string.
-Assert statements are noops except during a validation compile.
+Assert statements are noops except when executing `ucg test`.
 They give you a way to assert certains properties about your data and can be used as a form of unit testing for your configurations.
 It starts with the `assert` keyword followed by a valid ucg expression.